Skip to content

 • Multi-factor authentication enabled on all systems accessing client financial data

-• Encryption configured for client data both in transit (TLS 1.2+) and at rest (AES-256)
+• Encryption configured for client data in transit (TLS 1.2 or higher) and at rest (AES-256)

 • Access controls implemented using least-privilege principle with documented user permissions